Home

 • Case: Varied, constructed of sand, plant material, secretion or mixed materials.

-• Taxonomic Checklist:
+• Taxonomic Checklist: Genera

-Caenota Alloecella
+Alloecella

-Caloca Helicopha (larva unknown)
+(larva unknown)

 Distribution: Qld, NSW, Vic, Tas

-Sensitivity Rating: SIGNAL grade 9 (Calocidae), 10 (Helicophidae)
+Sensitivity Rating: SIGNAL grade 10

 Functional Feeding Group: shredders